1imo/New-NEA/docs/Front-End/Components/DiscoverProfile Component.md

 It wasn't the nicest thing I had every done, however, I converted the Rust queue into a WASM package and then communicated with the package from JavaScript.

+### Analysis

+Users need a way to organically find new profiles without foreign recommendations.
+They must be able to relate with the image and potentially username and or name.
+In this first version users might be left dissatisfied with the fact that they do not have free will to cycle through the options therefore this might be  changed in the future.

+### Design

+#### On First Render

 On initial render, it checks the session storage to see whether any recommendations are stored for this session so as to prevent needles API calls.
 If not a request is made to fetch them.

 ```